 By studying their case, I adjusted the Design Sprint workshop to verify their assumptions and guide them to a clearer state of mind.
 The results?

 We’re a creative studio based in Berlin and our clients span from industry leaders to promising startups.
 We noticed that these companies are not stingy when it comes to praising the Design Sprint workshops.
-Indeed, it represents for them and for every busy and buzzing company the perfect problem-solving process; timed, quick and results-driven.
-Feel free to discuss with us if this article resonates with you to some extent.
+Indeed, it represents for them and for every busy and buzzing company the perfect problem-solving process; timed, quick, and results-driven.
+Feel free to discuss this with us if this article resonates with you to some extent.

 Check our workshop and events here:Design Thinking and Innovation – Only Workshops